 UK ‘Needs Migrant Tech Talent’ says LTG Tech Entrepreneur

-London Town Group Company, S-Cube discuss current hot topic in UK politics - the effect of Brexit on industry with EasternEye.
+London Town Group Company, S-Cube discuss a current hot topic in UK politics - the effect of Brexit on the industry with EasternEye.

 BREXIT could have a “worrying” impact on the recruitment of top talent within the UK tech industry from the EU, the co-founder of an innovative technology company has said.